 Corner Time: A punishment in which the submissive partner stands in a corner of a room for a length of time determined by the head of household in an effort to correct an unwanted, dangerous, or detrimental behavior.
 A more extensive definition can be found here.

 Domestic Discipline (DD): The practice between two consenting life partners in which the head of household punishes their life partner in an effort to correct dangerous or detrimental behaviors for the overall benefit of the relationship/marriage and family dynamic.
-Also commonly referred to as Christian Domestic Discipline (CDD), or Loving Domestic Discipline (LDD).
+Also commonly referred to as Christian Domestic Discipline (CDD).
 A more extensive definition can be found here.